thaliaarchi/regexp-museum/README.md

 # Regular Expression Museum

 A museum of historical and modern regular expression engines, showing their development and influence.
+It is early in development and information is currently organized as research notes, not yet polished for presentation.

-Engines are grouped into categories or listed in the [index](index.md).
+Engines are grouped into categories and listed in the [index](index.md):

 - [Educational](edu/index.md)
 - [grep utilities](greps/index.md)